 Halcrow's Consultant who worked with Otto and knew Ziki Homsi

 Ziki Homsi qualified as an Architect and Urban Planner in UK then moved to Dubai in late 1963.
-Originally a Syrian National he later become a UAE Citizen.
+Originally a Syrian National, he later become a UAE Citizen.
 Initially he joined Otto Bulart's Architectural Practice as a Partner.
 Otto, however, had a lifelong interest in animals, particularly lions having kept his own lion when he lived in Africa.
 Sheikh Rashid knew of Otto's interest in wild animals and offered Otto the opportunity to build his own Zoo on the outer edge of Dubai (now Jumeirah).
 Otto accepted and ceased practicing as an Architect.
-Although Otto Bulart had drawn up the original design for the Clock Tower, he took no part in the Clock Tower's actual construction. had no role.
+Although Otto Bulart had drawn up the original design for the Clock Tower, he took no part in the Clock Tower's actual construction.

 Ziki Homsi is credited with building the Clock Tower.
 Dubai's Clock Tower was a complex structure requiring finance, considerable resources and manpower to build it.
 At that time there was only one Construction Contractor - Khansaheb - who had the capabilities to build a project of that size.
 Ziki Homsi acknowledged this shortage of capable Contractors and decided on a "Do It Yourself" approach

 We used three primitive techniques to implement the Clock Tower.
 We hired about 30 workers to do the implementation and mix the (concrete) in a large bowl where concrete mixers were’t available.

 That a complex project, as Dubai's Clock Tower was, could be built without major resources is a remarkable achievement.
 Dubai's Clock Tower was completed by the end of 1965 according to Ziki Homsi.
 There are no official records on the Clock Tower's construction.
 There appears to have been no official opening of Dubai's Clock Tower.